d-w-d/myconfig/README.md

 Phase three is thus for such manual installation of software/configuration depending on what's available on the machine, and how much I expect to use that machine in the future.
 Phase three is facilitated by helper scripts available in `myconfig` that, for example, install the latest version of tmux, vim and zsh with/without root permissions.

 For a machine that I expect to do serious work on, I'll want to make sure that we have up-to-date zsh, tmux, and vim with python3 and clipboard support.

+## `.myconfig` vs `.myfs`

+The dir `$HOME/.myconfig` has all the libraries/scripts needed to install my tools onto a \*nix system.
+When `~/.myconfig/entry.sh` is sourced, it will make sure that a user--specific filesystem called `~/.myfs` exists.
+This is where libraries/executables installed by scripts in `.myconfig` end up.

 ## Conventions